UPC/ravada/docs/devel-docs/frontend_libraries.rst

 Fallback
 --------

-Fallback mode can be set up when the libraries are storedc in the same Ravada server.
+Fallback mode can be set up when the libraries are stored in the same Ravada server.
 A copy of all the libraries is downloaded following the fallback_ guide.